Load in packages

 Independent

-Deriving MSY reference points assuming independent populations is similar to a single-region case, and results in region-specific and estimates, which can be applied to each region when conducting catch projections to determine management advice.In general, all calcualtions are computed in the same manner as equations described for computing MSY in the single region case, with the exception that demographic rates and fishery selectivity include a region subscript.
-Notably, virgin recruitment is considered regional to compute equilibrium recruitment in these calculations and is derived in the following manner:
+In the case where independent spatial regions are assumed, region-specific and estimates can be obtained.
+In general, all calculations are derived in the same manner as equations described for computing in a single region case, with the exception that demographic rates and fishery selectivity additionally include a region subscript.
+Notably, in these calculations, virgin recruitment is considered to be regional to compute equilibrium recruitment and is derived in the following manner:

-and can then be derived as:
+and can then be written as:

 Global